 If your current onboarding process doesn’t track employee progress, this is a perfect time to introduce it.
 Keep track of the skills that your new hires apply with and note their growth during their first few months.
 As their manager, you should be aware of what their career goals are and what they hope to accomplish working at your company.
 Keep in mind all the different ways you can assist with their growth in the business.
 This can include online courses, networking events, and conferences.
 New employees will be appreciative of this when it comes time for their quarterly review.
 You’ll be able to provide them with plenty of feedback about their growth and where they still need improvement.

 Tracking their progress will also determine the effectiveness of your onboarding plan and if you still need to make some adjustments.
-Try asking for feedback early on to promote the new hires success.
-“Tracking the new employees’ development both qualitatively and quantitatively is a great way to help measure their progress and see their own personal growth.” says Jeff Arnett, CEO of Arnett Credentials.
+Try asking for feedback early on to promote the success of the new hire.
+“Tracking the new employees’ development both qualitatively and quantitatively is a great way to help measure their progress and see their own personal growth,” says Jeff Arnett, CEO of Arnett Credentials.
 “It will be a great time for employees to look back and reflect on the work they have done and to set new goals for themselves, moving forward.”
 After completing the onboarding program, new employees will have the chance to motivate themselves and keep the momentum going.

 Mix Up Training